tosc/vim/README.md

 	helpfunction, use different ones and jump depending on that.
 	In other words, if completing method then add that to a class.
 	If completing function then add that outside class.
+* Look into vim-operator-flashy.
+* Look into SwagKingTenK/VimSearch.
+* Add mapping to fix p removing the yank register.
+	Try this mapping:
+	xnoremap p pgvy
+	Does this break any actions that use operators with p?
+* Use alt bindings for jumping between tabtops?
+Alt+H Alt-L Look to make sure those are safe to bind.

 ### Mid
 * Fix cs bind like you did with s